joshhubert-dsp/reserve-it/README.md

 -   Additionally users can opt to receive a reminder email N minutes before their reservation.
 -   One reservation can be held per email address at a time.
 Users can cancel their reservations to reschedule.
-A sqlite database is stored on the server to enforce this.
+A minimal sqlite database is stored on the server to enforce this.
--   The time granularity/particulars for each set of resources is ergonomically defined in a yaml file for each set, as shown above.
 -   Each independently reservable resource is backed by its own Google calendar.
-A set of related resources should be bundled into a single yaml file (see `calendars` section above).
-When a user submits a reservation, the first resource still available during the selected time is automatically chosen.
+When a user submits a reservation, each included calendar is checked, and the first calendar still available during the selected time is automatically chosen.
+-   The time granularity and other configuration for each set of related resources (ie. a set of tennis courts) is ergonomically defined in a single yaml file (see `calendars` section in the yaml example above).
+Each yaml file maps to a single reservation webpage.
--   If you want to handle reservations for more than one set of resources (say a tennis court and a basketball court), define one yaml file per set.
-When more than one file is present in the yaml directory, a home page is automatically generated for navigating between them.
+-   Yaml files are stored in the directory passed to `resource_config_path`.
+When more than one yaml file is present, a home page is automatically generated for navigating between reservation webpages, and the filenames are used for the endpoint paths.
 -   For resources that can be shared between multiple users at once (like say, a sauna), users can select that they are willing to share with others.
-In this case, multiple users who are willing to share can reserve overlapping times, while users who are not willing to share are barred from these times like normal.
+If they are, subsequent users who are willing to share can reserve overlapping times, while users who are not willing to share are barred from these times like normal.
--   Define custom form input fields and validation logic either globally or per reservation page.
+-   You may define custom form input fields and validation logic either globally or per reservation page via the yaml file.
+This data will be available for validation only, but not stored to the database.
 -   Webpage light/dark mode toggle that respects user system settings by default.

 ## TODO